 Soil improvement, soil adjustment, soil amendment… you can call it many things

-Coco peat, compost, shredded hay or corn husk, rice husk, sawdust, wood chippings, activated charcoal, biochar, manure (e.g cow, poultry, rabbit) etc are some organic materials that you can add to soil to adjust it
+Coco peat, compost, shredded hay or corn husk, rice husk, sawdust, wood chippings, activated charcoal, perlite, biochar, manure (e.g cow, poultry, rabbit) etc are some organic materials that you can add to the soil to adjust it

 Here are some things you can do to improve your soil.

 However, sawdust needs time to break down or else it would feed off the nitrogen your plant needs to grow, if not allowed to break down properly.

-When i opened the bag, the sawdust has broken down well and worms are thriving in the soil – which by the way is a good sign-.
+When I opened the bag, the sawdust has broken down well and worms are thriving in the soil – which by the way is a good sign-.
 When the sawdust is still fresh in the soil worms cannot thrive in it.

 For Sandy Soil

 Sandy soils are often considered as soils with physical properties easy to define: weak structure or no structure, poor water retention properties, high permeability.